nicolas-van/multirun/README.md

 ### My processes do not exit correctly

-A common source causing these problems is invalid usage of shell scripts that causes signals to not be propagated properly.
+A common cause for these problems is invalid usage of shell scripts that causes signals to not be propagated properly.

 If you call multirun in a shell script, check that you launch it with the `exec` sh command.
 Example: